autosapien/CarND-Vehicle-Detection/README.md

 it would also handle the identification of cars across the divider.
 Our solution already provides support for x axis cropping in the ROIs.
 - Our solution does not suffer from false positives but these can be further reduced by increasing the number of frames where the centroid history is stored.
-We are using 5 (with 3+ votes) here.
-Wsing 10 (with 6+ votes) should solve this problem as false positives show up for only a few frames.
+We are using 6 (with 4+ votes) here.
+Using 10 (with 6+ votes) should solve this problem as false positives show up for only a few frames.
+- The classifier has an accuracy of 98.3%, if a better classifier can be built (using more data / better image features) then the false positives can be reduced further.
 - Once the centroid on a car is found we could get a much better bound on the car by finding its color and then looking for a bounding box with that color and saturation (cars tend to have high saturation as they are painted)
 - This method may not work realtime input as it handles about 1 frame per second.
 We would need to optimize the performance to get at least